War of Will (horse): Background

-War of Will is a dark bay colt with a large white blaze and four white socks who was bred in Kentucky by Flaxman Holdings, owned by the Niarchos family.
+War of Will is a dark bay stallion with a large white blaze and four white socks who was bred in Kentucky by Flaxman Holdings, owned by the Niarchos family.
 His sire is War Front, a stakes winner on the dirt in America.
 As a sire however, War Front established his reputation with turf runners in Europe including Declaration of War, Roly Poly and U S Navy Flag.
 War of Will's dam, Visions of Clarity, is an Irish-bred daughter of leading European sire Sadler's Wells, also known as a turf sire.
 Visions of Clarity is a stakes-winning half-sister to Spinning World, winner of the 1997 Breeders' Cup Mile on the turf.
 Prior to foaling War of Will, she had already produced two stakes winners, Pathfork in Ireland and Tacticus in America.
 The female family traces to noted broodmare Best in Show, whose other descendants include El Gran Senor, Try My Best, Jazil, Rags to Riches and Redoute's Choice.

 Despite his strong pedigree, War of Will did not meet his reserve at the 2017 Keeneland Yearling Sales and went unsold.
 Instead he was privately purchased by Norman Williamson, a former National Hunt jockey, who relocated the colt to Ireland for his early training.
 Williamson intended to resell the colt at the Tattersalls Craven Breeze-Up in April 2018 but ultimately sent him to the Arqana sales in France instead.
 There the colt caught the attention of bloodstock agent Justin Casse, who purchased the colt for €250,000 on behalf of his brother, trainer Mark Casse, who in turn offered the colt to longtime client Gary Barber.

 War of Will's nickname is WOW, an acronym for his name and also a reference to his striking appearance and ability.